Skip to content

 I have attended CEO and coaching boot camps, a 10-day silent meditation retreat, a 10-day quest, and more.
 And in spite of my early hesitations, I must admit my time at Hoffman was the most transformational work I have ever experienced.

 My time at Hoffman transformed my understanding of myself as a human as well as my work as a coach.
-Since completing Hoffman, I have integrated much of Hoffman’s teachings into our coaching work at Sanity Labs.
-The most critical inclusion is Hoffman’s teaching on patterns which I will share here.
-If you would like to learn more, I would suggest this helpful overview of the full Hoffman approach.
-Hoffman did not invent the idea of patterns, but they have developed a profoundly effective approach for identifying and addressing them.
-Thus my excitement in integrating their approach into my own work.
+Since completing Hoffman, I have integrated much of their teachings into our coaching work.
+The most critical inclusion is Hoffman's teaching on patterns, which I will share here.
+If you want to understand why change is so hard, and how to break old patterns for good, this framework is a powerful place to start.

 A pattern is a belief we take on in childhood as a result of the way of living that is modeled for us by our parents or primary caretakers.
 In the earliest years of our lives, we are not capable of differentiating from our parents nor of evaluating their behaviors as positive or negative.
 In order to survive, we simply accept their behaviors as the right way.
 We mimic their way of behaving in order to ensure we retain our position in the family, are cared for, and therefore, survive.